edespino/cloudberry-site/docs/sql-stmts/set.md

 Set the time zone to your local time zone (that is, server's default value of timezone).

-See the [Time Zones](https://www.postgresql.org/docs/12/datatype-datetime.html#DATATYPE-TIMEZONES) section of the PostgreSQL documentation for more information about time zones in Cloudberry Database.
+See the [Time Zones](https://www.postgresql.org/docs/12/datatype-datetime.html#DATATYPE-TIMEZONES) section of the PostgreSQL documentation for more information about time zones in Apache Cloudberry.

 ## Examples